Japanese Acupuncture & Chinese Medicine

-Kiiko Matsumoto Style (KM)
+Kiiko Matsumoto Style (KMS)

 Acupuncture Physical Medicine (APM)

-Zheng Gu Tui Na
+Zheng Gu Tui Na (Advanced Chinese Medical Massage)

 Swedish massage uses oils to glide over the surfaces of the body facilitating release of tension in muscle tissue, releasing constrictions of the connective tissue, and calming the mind and emotions.